astarzinski/anki_automation_v1/README.md

 The Anki application can be obtained here: https://apps.ankiweb.net

-Premade Anki decks can be found on https://ankiweb.net (This program will only work with cloze formatting where cards have only one text field (not a front and back) and are formatted: "Prompt {{c1:\:Answer::Hint}}")
+Premade Anki decks can be found on https://ankiweb.net

+I am not endorsing specific Anki decks, but please note that this program will only work with cloze formatting where cards have only one text field (not a front and back) and are formatted: "Prompt {{c1:\:Answer::Hint}}").

 These programs uses the **AnkiConnect API** to interact with the Anki application on your computer.